Hen00af/tree/README.md

 # About
-for enable to use tree command in 42 school pc.
+For enable to use tree command in 42 school Pcs.

 ## usage
 ```sh